What Consulates Do

 WHAT CONSULATES DON’T DO

 Consular functions vary greatly from post to post.
 Each government has very different policies as to the duties and responsibilities it will assign to each individual post.
 The work of a post depends on its location, on the country’s interests, on local requirements (tourism vs. trade promotion vs. registration of shipping vs. assistance to citizens vs. promotion of culture) and sometimes on the individual assigned as Head of Post.
 Nevertheless the local consular post is a good place to begin inquiries.

 To carry out their duties consular officers establish official contact on behalf of their governments with State and local government officials and U.S. Federal officials within their consular district.
 State, country and municipal authorities and other local leaders utilize consulates as a convenient and direct link with foreign governments for purposes of trade, technology, investment & cultural exchange, and for other negotiations.

 Although consulates are primarily concerned with protecting and assisting their own citizens, they can often be of considerable help to local authorities, and individuals, in the resolution of specific problems.
-See the separate brochure How Consulates Can Help Local Authorities.

 The Vienna Convention requires that foreigners be allowed access to their consular officials.
 State or local law may require authorities to notify the consulate of the arrest of a foreign citizen whether or not the citizen wants the consulate informed.